weiserlab/ambuj/index.md

 * [Q1 2022] Invited talk at [ACM LP-IoT Workshop (co-located with MobiCom)](https://www.witechlab.com/lpiot2021/#)
 * [Q1 2022] Started as an Assistant Professor at School of Computing of the National University of Singapore.
 Bootstrapping the WEISER research group.
 * [Q4 2021] Presented joint work with IMDEA Networks, Spain  at ACM MobiCom 2021.
 This research work was also covered in popular media.
-* [Q3 2021] Became a UC Berkeley Form+Fund Fellow (Spring 2021 cohort)
+* [Q3 2021] Became a UC Berkeley [Form+Fund Fellow (Spring 2021 cohort)](https://www.law.berkeley.edu/experiential/startupberkeleylaw/entrepreneurs/form-fund/)
 * [Q4 2019] Uppsala University Innovation appreciated our battery-free sensing work with Attractive Innovation Award and selected it among Top 15 projects from the University!
-Find the press release here
+Find the [press release here](https://www.uuinnovation.uu.se/about/attractive-innovation-project-awards-2019/)
 * [Q4 2019] For my doctoral dissertation work, I received the prestigious ABB Research Award 2019.
 The award includes endowment  valued at 300,000 USD.
+I received this award from CEO of ABB - Peter Voser, and CTO of ABB Bazmi Husain, and the former chair of board of directors of ABB - Hubertus von Grünberg.

-### Get to know more about my research (2019 ABB Research Award Video):
+### Get to know more about some of my research (2019 ABB Research Award Video):
 <div class="analytis">
 <script async src="https://www.googletagmanager.com/gtag/js?id=UA-83574323-1"></script>
 <script>